scottmconway/balance-sheet-gen/README.md

 |`wallet_addrs`|List[str]|A list of valid BTC addresses to check|

 ### Chia Institution
-This institution checks a series of wallet addresses against xchscan's API and returns the sum of BTC in USD, according to coingecko.
+This institution checks a series of wallet addresses against xchscan's API and returns the sum of XCH in USD, according to coingecko.

 #### Configuration
 |Name|Type|Description|